What Is an HOA Transfer Fee and Who Pays It?

 The Negotiation

 Transfer fees are negotiable in the purchase contract.
-Sellers in a buyer's market may agree to pay the transfer fee as a concession.
-Buyers in a seller's market may have no leverage to push back.
+A seller in a buyer's market might agree to cover the fee as a concession.
+A buyer in a seller's market probably won't have the leverage to push back.

-The key is addressing it before closing day.
-A transfer fee that surprises someone at the settlement table creates friction and can delay the closing while parties negotiate.
+The point is to address it before closing day.
+A transfer fee that blindsides someone at the settlement table creates friction.
+I've seen it delay closings while the parties go back and forth over $400.
+Not worth it.

 Legal Limits and Controversies